scosman/broadlinkrm-heatpump/README.md

-# BroadlinkRM Heatpump/Split-AC IR Codes
+# Broadlink RM Heatpump/Split-AC IR Codes

 This project is a repository of IR codes to control mini-split airconditions and/or heatpumps.